 These fragments are sometimes known as ‘loose bodies or fragments’ and can cause symptoms such as those listed above, which may be intermittent as the fragment moves within the joint.
 The knee may go for long periods with no symptoms at all, only to then play up for a few days at a time.

-Osteochondral fractures occur most frequently in children and adolescents as they bone is softer and so more likely to fracture in this way.
+Osteochondral fractures occur most frequently in children and adolescents as the bone is softer and so more likely to fracture in this way.
 This injury most frequently occurs during a violent twist to the knee, especially when weight bearing.
-The twist may occur from a direct trauma such as a tackle or other impact, or from a fall.
+The twist may occur from direct trauma such as a tackle or other impact, or from a fall.

 As with similar ankle injuries, an osteochondral fracture is graded 1 to 5 depending on severity or type of injury.